 To collect disability benefits for Multiple Sclerosis or Parkinson’s Disease, you will need to provide proof of your inability to work.
 Keep track of these daily activities to support your claim.

-Disability benefits from the Social Security Administration (SSA) may be received for serious cases of either Multiple Sclerosis or Parkinson’s disease.
+SSDI benefits from the Social Security Administration may be received for serious cases of either Multiple Sclerosis or Parkinson’s disease.
 The primary requirements the SSA demands are that the disease prevents you from engaging in a substantially gainful job and that the illness prevents such employment for at least a year, or it is in terminal stages.

 Evaluating Benefit Approval

 It is very helpful if you have kept a daily personal journal about how your medical condition affects your daily activities and how you feel.
 If you have not been doing so, it would be a good idea to start doing so at this time.
 Make your notes are very detailed and include:

 [incontent_ssdi] Your physical problems throughout each day, such as your abilities in walking, carrying, coordination, balance, and for lifting things.

 - Your cognitive capabilities, such as making correct choices, evaluating decisions, and dealing with changes.

 - Your capability to socially interact with other people.

 - Your general feelings, such as your outlook on life, depression, or anxiety.

 Include any side effects from your medications you experienced during the day.
 You should make these notes available to your treating physician so he is aware of what is happening in your life; request that they be entered into your medical records.
 If others are present when you have acute episodes, it is important for the other persons to document their observations because you may not be able to do so or even if you can.
 They should describe what happened, how long it lasted, and how severe it appeared to be.
 And, of course, the full date should be annotated on anything that is written